Kampot: One of the Best Kept Secrets in Cambodia

 I would say you should definitely take one day for visiting Bokor Mountain, and another day for visiting the Pepper Farm.
 Then, if you have some more time and feel like you want to see or do something else, then you can consider such a rock climbing tour.

 And that’s all the highlights in Kampot – Durian Roundabout, Riverfront, Bokor Mountain, Pepper Farm & Rock Climbing.
-That should be more than enough to keep you busy for a few days, but for me a visit to Kampot is more than just doing sightseeing: I come here for the relaxed atmosphere, few tourists, friendly locals and cheap nightlife and girls.
+That should be more than enough to keep you busy for a few days, but for me a visit to Kampot is more than just doing sightseeing: I come here for the relaxed atmosphere, few tourists, friendly locals and cheap nightlife.

 Videos of Highlights in Kampot